aaa: access all ages programme

 On behalf of Intergenerational England and Intergenerational Music Making, we want to extend our heartfelt thanks to each and every one of you for being part of AAA: Access All Ages.
 Your presence, energy, and support have made this event truly special.

 Today marks more than just a celebration of music and connection, it is the beginning of a movement.
-We are thrilled to officially launch our Coalition of Partners, bringing together individuals, organisations, and communities committed to building a society where all generations feel valued, supported, and connected.
+We are thrilled to officially launch our Coalition of Partners and "A Divided Kingdom: Steps Towards Intergenerational Solidarity" report, bringing together individuals, organisations, and communities committed to building a society where all generations feel valued, supported, and connected.

 A huge thank you to the incredible performers and to the dedicated staff and volunteers who worked tirelessly to make today possible.